Clem0908/email_analyser/README.md

 - Python
 - Pip
 - sh for installation scripts
-    - If you do not have sh, the commands to install the requirements are given [here](# Installation commands)
+    - If you do not have sh, the commands to install the requirements are given in the section _Installation commands_
 # Installation commands
 - In a terminal:
 - `python -m venv ./venv`